Immigrants — Medicaid & CHIP

 A child or pregnant woman is lawfully residing if they’re lawfully present and otherwise eligible for Medicaid or CHIP in the state.

-Twenty-nine states, plus the District of Columbia and the Commonwealth of the Northern Mariana Islands, have chosen to provide Medicaid coverage to lawfully residing children and pregnant women without a 5-year waiting period.
+Thirty-five states, plus the District of Columbia, American Samoa, U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands, have chosen to provide coverage to lawfully residing children and pregnant women without a 5-year waiting period.

 |American Samoa***||Children and pregnant women|

 |Connecticut||Children||Children and pregnant women|

 |Commonwealth of the Northern Mariana Islands (CNMI)||Children and pregnant women*|